SharCodin/ImageConverterCompressor/README.md

-# ImageConverterCompressor
+# ImageCompressor

-A python image converter / compressor
+A python image compressor

 ## Instruction

-### Compressor

 The compressor will apply antialias from Pillow library, keeping the file dimension same.
 This is to decrease the file size.